blp-workshop/blp_task2/README.md

 ## Format checker

-The format checkers for both subtasks are located in the [format_checker](format_checker) module of the project.
+The format checkers for the task are located in the [format_checker](format_checker) module of the project.
 The format checker verifies that your generated results file complies with the expected format.

 Before running the format checker please install all prerequisites,
 ```